KonduitAI/konduit-serving/python/tests/README.md

 Checks if a server configured with a TensorFlow model can be started, then stops it.

-Starts a server based on an [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with a single [ModelPipelineStep](../konduit/inference.py#L1579-L1778) built with a model trained in TensorFlow, configured using the [TensorFlowConfig](../konduit/inference.py#L656-L720) class.
+Starts a server configured with an [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with a single [ModelPipelineStep](../konduit/inference.py#L1579-L1778) built with a model trained in TensorFlow, configured using the [TensorFlowConfig](../konduit/inference.py#L656-L720) class.

 This server is configured to accept input data type 'NUMPY' and output data type 'NUMPY'.